-With both of them being raised in the culture of Route 66, in small town USA, this little spot in the Kaibab forest fit like an old boot.
-They married in Dec 1997, lived part time in St. Johns Az until Andy retired from Salt River Project as a plant mechanic.
+Both of them being raised in the culture of Route 66, & in small town USA, this little spot in the Kaibab forest fit like an old boot.
+They married in Dec 1997.
+In 2007 Andy retired from Salt River Project as a plant mechanic.
 Linda worked in respiratory & self employed as a paramed for Life Ins.
-Since retirement they have been able to live here year around.
+Since retirement they have been able to live in Parks year around.

-“I've have never lived in the city, being out in the country suits me.
-So these old cabins that were fixer uppers in the beginning was a fun project for Andy & Linda.
-A quote from my dad 'Linda, please don't move here' But a few years later he loved it out here.
-Andy says it was 'home' from the first time he walked in the door.
-(1997) This piece of heaven has been home for several horses in our life.
-Chief was the last and we miss him.
-He's gone to a home where he can be used as a pleasure horse more often.
-We could saddle up, open a gate and ride as long as we wanted without having to trailer him out.
-I don't know all of the history of the first 83 years of these old cabins, I do know the last 30 years with all of the trials of snow, freezing water pipes & driving my own water in a truck which I didn't think I could handle.
+“They have never lived in the city, so being out in the country suits them.
+These old cabins that were fixer uppers in the beginning was a fun project for Andy & Linda.
+A quote from Linda's dad 'Linda, please don't move out here' But a few years later he loved it just as much as she did.
+Andy said it was 'home' from the first time he walked in the door.
+(1997) This piece of heaven has been home for several horses.
+Chief was the last and is missed.
+He's gone to a home where he can be used as a pleasure horse.
+They could saddle up, open a gate and ride as long as they wanted without having to trailer them out.
+They don't know all of the history of the first 83 years of these old cabins, but Linda does know the last 30 years with all of the trials of snow, freezing water pipes & driving her own water in a truck which she didn't think she could handle.
 But the beauty of the winters & summers have always been worth it.
-I would do it over again, without a doubt.
-Never guessing in my wildest dreams that one day I would share the rest of my life with Andy out here in one of her cabins.”
+They would do it over again, without a doubt.
+Never guessing in her wildest dreams that one day she would share the rest of my life with Andy out here in one of her cabins.”